 - The lid of the thermal has been improved and the spout design was previously updated to eliminate dribbles when pouring

 This article, and this entire website created by me, Randy Glass.
 This website started back in late-2000 when I began shopping for my first espresso machine.
 While I make no income from this coffee website, my little side business is my digital media company, FRCN Digital Imaging, where you will find an online portfolio of my work.
 The "FRCN" stands for "Feather River Canyon News" which was the newspaper I owned and operated for about 12 years in my little mountian community.

 You may already know my work.
 I created the Hottop USA website and the Hottop coffee roaster owners manual I also created the Vibiemme Domobar Super and the Vibiemme Domobar Double owners manuals for the US importer.
-I recently completed and donated the owners manual for "RoastLogger" and the owner's manual for the HTC+TC4C will soon be available through MLG Properties.
+I recently completed and donated the owners manual for "RoastLogger" and the owner's manual for the HTC+TC4C for MLG Properties.